 II.
-VOTE OF THE BOARD - After reviewing the application and information gathered during the public hearing and review process, the Medway Planning and Economic Development Board ("the Board"), on February 12, 2019, on a motion made by Rich Di Iulio and seconded by Matthew Hayes, voted to approve with WAIVERS and CONDITIONS as specified herein, a site plan for the construction of an approximately 35,000 sq. ft. building and associated site improvements at 46 Broad Street as shown on New Medway DPS Building Site Plan, dated
+VOTE OF THE BOARD - After reviewing the application and information gathered during the public hearing and review process, the Medway Planning and Economic Development Board ("the Board"), on February 12, 2019, on a motion made by and seconded by , voted to with WAIVERS and CONDITIONS as specified herein, a site plan for the construction of an approximately 35,000 sq. ft. building and associated site improvements at 46 Broad Street as shown on New Medway DPS Building Site Plan, dated December 20, 2018, last revised January 31, 2019, prepared by Symmes, Maini and McKee

-December 20, 2018, last revised January 31, 2019, prepared by Symmes, Maini and McKee Associates of Cambridge, MA and Helene Karl Architects of Groton, MA, said plan to be further revised as specified herein.
+Associates of Cambridge, MA and Helene Karl Architects of Groton, MA, said plan to be further revised as specified herein.

-The motion was approved by a vote of three in favor and none opposed.
+The motion was by a vote of in favor and opposed.

-Planning & Economic Development Board Member Vote
+Planning & Economic Development Board Member

-Richard Di Iulio Yes
+Richard Di Iulio Matthew Hayes Thomas A. Gay Andy Rodenhiser

-Matthew Hayes Yes

-Andy Rodenhiser Yes

 NOTE - Member Robert Tucker recused himself from all of the proceedings of this application.
-Member Thomas Gay was not in attendance on the night of the vote.